misscyborgtech/Unit01_AcarneQuoteGenerator/readme.md

 # 🌀 Arcane Quote Generator

-Ce projet est un générateur de citations aléatoires inspiré de la série **Arcane**.
-Il sélectionne dynamiquement une citation et l'affiche dans le navigateur avec un style visuel personnalisé pour chaque personnage.
+This project is a random quote generator inspired by the **Arcane** series.
+It dynamically selects and displays a quote in the browser, with a custom visual style tailored to each character.

-## 🚀 Fonctionnalités
+## 🚀 Features

-- Affichage aléatoire de citations tirées de l'univers **Arcane**
+- Randomly displays quotes from the **Arcane** universe
-- Utilisation d'un tableau d'objets contenant des métadonnées comme la source, l'année, la voix ou le nombre d'épisodes
+- Uses an array of objects containing metadata like source, year, voice actor, and number of episodes
-- Rafraîchissement automatique de la citation toutes les 15 secondes
+- Automatically refreshes with a new quote every 15 seconds
-- Changement de fond en fonction du personnage cité
+- Background changes based on the quoted character
-- Bouton pour générer manuellement une nouvelle citation
+- Button available to manually generate a new quote

-## 🧠 Structure du projet
+## 🧠 Project Structure

 ### 1. `quotes[]`

-Un tableau d’objets contenant :
+An array of quote objects, each including:

-- `quote`: le texte de la citation
+- `quote`: the quote text
-- `source`: le personnage
+- `source`: the character who said it
-- `citation`: l’œuvre ou la saison (optionnel)
+- `citation`: the season or work it comes from (optional)
-- `year`: l'année (optionnel)
+- `year`: the year it originated (optional)
-- `voice`: l’acteur/actrice de voix (optionnel)
+- `voice`: the voice actor (optional)
-- `episodes`: nombre d’épisodes dans lesquels le personnage apparaît (optionnel)
+- `episodes`: total number of episodes the character appears in (optional)

 ### 2. `getRandomQuote()`

-Retourne un objet aléatoire depuis le tableau `quotes`.
+Returns a random quote object from the `quotes` array.

 ### 3. `printQuote()`

-- Appelle `getRandomQuote()`
+- Calls `getRandomQuote()`
-- Génère dynamiquement une chaîne HTML avec les infos pertinentes (citation, source, etc.)
+- Dynamically builds an HTML string with the quote's details
-- Met à jour le contenu du `<div id="quote-box">`
+- Injects the content into the `<div id="quote-box">`
-- Change aussi le **background** via `colorQuote()` selon le personnage cité
+- Also calls `colorQuote()` to change the background based on the character

 ### 4. `colorQuote()`

-Au lieu d’un code couleur généré aléatoirement, j’ai pris la liberté d’associer un **dégradé représentatif à chaque personnage**.
-Cela renforce visuellement l’identité de chaque figure de l’univers **Arcane**.
+Instead of generating a random color, I took the liberty of assigning a **custom gradient to each character**.
+This visually reinforces the unique personality of each Arcane figure.

-### 5. Rafraîchissement automatique
+### 5. Auto-refresh

-Un `setInterval()` appelle `printQuote()` toutes les **15 secondes**, pour garder l’interface vivante.
+A `setInterval()` function calls `printQuote()` every **15 seconds** to keep the interface dynamic and fresh.

 ---